History of Montana: Indigenous peoples

-Archeological evidence has shown Paleo-Indians lived in the area for more than 12,000 years.
+Archeological evidence has shown that Paleo-Indians lived in the area beginning more than 12,000 years ago.
 The oldest dated human burial site in North America was located in 1968 near Wilsall, Montana at what is now known as the Anzick site (named for the discoverers).
 The human remains of a male infant, found at the Anzick site along with Clovis culture artifacts, establish the earliest known human habitation in what is now Montana.
-In 2014 a group of scientists released the results of a major project in which they successfully reconstructed the genome of the Anzick boy, providing the first genetic evidence that the Clovis people were descended from Asians.
+In 2014 a group of scientists released the results of a major project in which they successfully reconstructed the genome of the Anzick boy, providing the first genetic evidence that the Clovis people were descended from Asians, and are related to modern Native Americans.
 Most indigenous people of the region were nomadic, following the buffalo herds and other game and living by seasonal cycles.
 Several major tribal groups made their home in and around the land that later became Montana.